sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 brightness all the way along the strip.

 You'll see this in some prefabricated lighting strings which are _not_ designed to be cut.
-They'll have a third wire which appears to not be connected to the LEDs, but at the end it'll be looping the circuit back from the far end so that all the loads are balanced.
-If you cut those then they just don't work anymore, because you would need to reconnect the right two wires.
+They'll have a third wire which is not be connected directly to the LEDs, but at the end it'll be connected to one of the wires which is, and it will complete the circuit from the far end back to the power supply to balance things out.
+If you cut those then they just don't work anymore, because you would need to reconnect two of the wires at the same end.

+It doesn't matter if the power supply hookup lines are different lengths.
+Having the total length be unnecessarily long will be less energy efficient, but they affect all the LEDs equally regardless of whether or not both sides are the same length.

 It might be tempting to link both ends of the strip together in tee intersections with the power supply.
 That should work, and you'll get